Morrison, Kenneth J. Cooperative Extension Service, Washington State University, Pullman, Washington.

 - Additional Reading

 An annual leafy leguminous vine, Pisum sativum (order Fabales), cultivated for its smooth or wrinkled, round edible seeds, which are borne in dehiscent pods.
-The garden pea is one of the world's oldest cultivated crops.
+The garden pea (Fig. 1) is one of the world's oldest cultivated crops.
 It is a native of western Asia, ranging from the Mediterranean Sea to the Himalayas.
 The pea appears to have been carried to Europe during the time of the lake dwellers of the prehistoric period.
-This crop was also transported from Persia and introduced into China in about AD 400.
-It was introduced into the United States in very early Colonial days.
-See also: Domestication (anthropology); Fabales; Horticultural crops; Legume
+The crop was also transported from Persia and introduced into China in about the year 400.
+The pea was introduced into the United States in very early Colonial days.
+See also: Domestication; Fabales; Horticultural crops; Legume

 The content above is only an excerpt.